br3ndonland/br3ndonland.github.io-jekyll/pages/udacity.md

 - Attended five local meetups.
 - Started building a collaborative open-source transportation app, <a href="https://mbtaccess.org" target="_blank">MBTAccess</a>, in April 2018.
 - **Ranked in the top 10% of 10,000 students in the intermediate web developer track.** Ranking was based on completing all course materials, as well as participation in the Slack workspace, discussion forum, and meetups.
-- **Won a full scholarship to the <a href="https://www.udacity.com/course/mobile-web-specialist-nanodegree--nd024" target="_blank">Udacity Mobile Web Specialist Nanodegree program</a>.**
+- **Won a full scholarship to the <a href="https://www.udacity.com/course/mobile-web-specialist-nanodegree--nd024" target="_blank">Udacity Mobile Web Specialist Nanodegree program</a>** on April 17, 2018.

 ### Meetups